Request for Proposals from University of Chicago Faculty

 Grant Period: January 1, 2019 - March 31, 2020

-The Tata Centre for Development at UChicago (TCD) develops innovative, integrated approaches to tackling some of India’s most pressing development issues.
+The Tata Centre for Development at UChicago (TCD) develops innovative and integrated approaches to tackling some of India’s most pressing development issues.
 The Centre takes a rigorous problem-based approach, centering its efforts on clearly defined problems where there is potential for a scalable solution to make a difference.
-With generous support from the Tata Trusts, the TCD leverages UChicago’s world-class research expertise and long-standing ties to India, as well as the expertise of its extensive global network, to improve lives across India.
+With generous support from the Tata Trusts, the TCD leverages UChicago’s world-class research expertise and long-standing ties to India, as well as its extensive global network to improve lives across India.

 The TCD is seeking applications for research on economics and growth, broadly defined, with policy implications.
-Projects in the energy, environment, health, water and sanitation, and development economics domains are encouraged.
+Projects on energy, environment, health, water and sanitation, and development economics are encouraged.
 Proposals must involve work in India or analysis of data describing India, although we welcome research producing widely applicable insights.
 Preference will be given to proposals to work whose primary findings will become available within a year.